clean-arch-enablers-project/cae-framework/README.md

 }
 ```
 Then, provide it to the framework.
-You can provide as much as you see fit.
+You can provide as many as you see fit.
 ```java
 public class StandaloneAutonotify {